YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/doc/Template -Checklist - Creating Software Documentation.md

 - [ ] The end user will be able to know from the Why if they need/ want your Tool/App
 - [ ] Says what need the Tool/App fulfills
 - [ ] Indicates what problem Tool/App solves
-- [ ] Tagline of Tool/App purpose brief (Use this as a quide)[https://theYvonne.com/blog/secret-to-success-in-8-words]
+- [ ] Tagline of Tool/App purpose brief (Use this as a quide: https://theYvonne.com/blog/secret-to-success-in-8-words)
 - [ ] Summary of Tool/App purpose brief
 - [ ] Avoid jargon
 - [ ] Example of a good ones